What’s the Difference Between Stock and Bone Broth?

 What is stock?

-Stock is water simmered with a combination of vegetables, herbs and spices and chicken or beef bones.
+Stock is water simmered with a combination of vegetables, herbs and spices and chicken or beef bones (Learn how to make beef stock).
 The bones are sometimes roasted and sometimes will have meat still attached.
 When making stock, the ingredients are usually cooked for about three to four hours and then strained to keep only the liquid.
 The purpose of the long, slow cook is to extract all the tasty flavors and thickening agents such as collagen and gelatin.
 The gelatin is what’s most noticeable it has been chilled, refrigerated or frozen.
 It gives stock a Jell-O-type consistency!

 Test Kitchen tip: Freeze your stock for up to 6 months.
 (Follow our nine steps for smart freezer storage.)Thaw it out whenever you want to add extra flavor to a soup, risotto or other savory dish.